 Q. Do you charge a fee for initial consultations?

 A. Yes.
 I charge a flat fee of $150 for our first meeting, no matter the length of our meeting.

 Q. Do you handle Protection From Abuse actions (aka "PFA's), and if so, how much do you charge?

 A. Yes, I handle PFA actions and can represent you at your PFA Hearing.
-I charge a flat fee of $500, and the initial consultation fee is waived if you hire me to act as your attorney.
+I charge a flat fee of $500 which includes the initial consultation, hearing preparation, and representation on the day hearing.